Mini-workshop on Data Fusion Methods and Applications, August 12

 Spectroscopy and Chemometrics (SPECC) is organizing a half-day workshop on data fusion methods and applications, where well-known experts from different disciplines including signal processing, chemometrics, and metabolomics will discuss data fusion models, algorithms and their applications in their own domains.

 Please see the flyer for the program.
-The workshop is open to all interested, just remember to sign up by sending an email to Evrim Acar (evrim.at.food.ku.dk) by August 10, 2015.
+The workshop is open to all interested, just remember to sign up by sending an email to Evrim Acar (evrim.at.life.ku.dk) by August 10, 2015.

 MATLAB CMTF Toolbox 1.1